kaleb/kaleb.github.com/comp/www/html/_posts/2011-11-26-form-labels.md

 clicking the label will not activate the form element.
 I don't have too many customers that still use IE6, so I omit the attribute depending on my customer.

 See below for an example.
+Hint: click on the label, and not the checkbox.

 <iframe style="width: 100%; height: 300px" src="http://jsfiddle.net/kaleb/YvPHN/embedded/result%2Chtml%2Cjs/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>